1. Australian Aboriginal patch burning for hunting. 2. Amazonian dark soil formation 3. How to milk a cow in India.

 Students will be evaluated on the basis of their class participation (on-time online posts, in-class discussion participation and post-discussion summaries), and on the class research project (short abstract, expanded abstract, rough draft, in-class presentation and final paper).

 - Expanded Abstract with 10+ references and Peer Critique: 10%

 - In-class project presentation: 20%

 - Final paper: 25%

 This is a convenient system because it integrates all your class activities into a single web platform.
 You can review and submit assignments, access online lectures and quizzes, participate in discussions, review supplementary information, and check your grades.
 This web site has several features that you will need and others that you may want to use during the quarter.
-But please note that Canvas is still imperfect and has several bugs and awkward features - often in how it calculates running grades!
-Have patience, use the HELP links (Top Right corner of the site) to the extent possible, but please let your TA or instructor know if you get stuck or confused using it.
+But please note that Canvas is still imperfect and has several bugs and awkward features - often related to how it calculates running grades or how you see them!
+Have patience, use the HELP links (Top Right corner of the site) to the extent possible, but please let me know if you get stuck or confused using it.

 Disability Resources for Students

 The Disability Resources for Students (DRS) Office coordinates academic accommodations for enrolled students with documented disabilities.
 Accommodations are determined on a case-by-case basis and may include classroom relocation, sign language interpreters, recorded course materials, note taking, and priority registration.
 DRS also provides needs assessment, mediation, referrals, and advocacy as necessary and appropriate.
 Requests for accommodations or services must be arranged in advance and require documentation of the disability, verifying the need for such accommodation or service.
 Contact DRS at: 011 Mary Gates Hall, 206-543-8924 (Voice); 206-543-8925 (TTY); 206-616-8379 (Fax), firstname.lastname@example.org.